Click for 50% off Meditation Courses

 According to Michael Merzenich from the book, The Brain that Changes Itself, practicing a new habit under the right conditions, can change hundreds of millions and possibly billions of the connections between the nerve cells in our neural pathways.
 The human brain is made up of an estimated 100 billion neurons making a total of 100 trillion neural connections.
 This is a lot of neural power, right at our fingertips.

-Let’s look at a demonstration of neural plasticity from brain science research.
-When you engage in practices that increase feelings of happiness, you increase activity in your brain’s left prefrontal cortex.
-As you continue to feel happy, you strengthen this activity and solidify brain pathways that make it easier to replicate feelings of happiness.
-People who are optimistic have more activity in their left prefrontal cortex than people who are pessimistic.2 Neural plasticity has opened doors of hope for transforming mental health issues such as depression and anxiety, for changing unhealthy habits, and for increasing the potential to experience lasting happiness.
+Let’s look at a demonstration of neuroplasticity from brain science research.
+When you engage in practices that increase feelings of happiness, you increase synapses or brain activity in your left prefrontal cortex.
+As you continue to feel happy, you strengthen the synapses and brain’s activity and solidify brain pathways that make it easier to replicate feelings of happiness.
+People who are optimistic have more activity in their left prefrontal cortex than people who are pessimistic.2 Neuroplasticity has opened doors of hope for transforming mental health issues such as depression and anxiety, for changing unhealthy habits, and for increasing the potential to experience lasting happiness.

 Brain plasticity appears to be the physiological basis for the possibility of transforming our minds.
-By mobilizing our thoughts and practicing new ways of thinking, we can reshape our nerve cells and change the way our brains work.
+By mobilizing our thoughts and practicing new ways of thinking, we activate or brain’s neuroplasticity, reshape our nerve cells and change the way our brains work.

 — Dalai Lama and Howard Cutler3

 Mental activity strengthens the neural pathways in your brain associated with what you focus on with your thoughts and feelings.
+This is the way the brain functions in relationship to the mind.
+Understanding the way the brain works in connection to the mind and body gives us the ability to change.
 To oversimplify this—but, nonetheless, clearly state what is happening—if you focus on happiness with your thoughts and feelings, you strengthen happiness pathways.
 If you focus on stress with your thoughts and feelings, you strengthen stress pathways.
 Every thought you think and feeling you feel, strengthens the circuitry in your brain known as your neural pathways.
+The science, study and application of how the neuroplasticity works is a whole new language.
 Neural pathways are the basis of your habits of thinking, feeling, and acting.
 They are what you believe to be true and why you do what you do.
-Donald Hebb’s landmark discovery in 1949, “neurons that fire together wire together,” best explains the process of forming, strengthening, and solidifying neural pathways.4 We experience these pathways as our patterns in important areas of our life such as relationships, food, money, career, health and happiness levels.
+Donald Hebb’s landmark discovery in 1949, “neurons that fire together wire together,” best explains the process of forming, strengthening, and solidifying neural pathways.4 We experience these pathways as our patterns in important areas of our life such as relationships, food, money, career, health and happiness levels

 Brain Pathways

-This is great news for making desired changes.
+This is great news for making desired changes such as engaging in a new behavior and new activities and thinking healthier thoughts.
 As long as you know how to develop and strengthen neural pathways, you can change just about anything you want.
 This is also why the habits you have had for many years are the most challenging to change.
 They have carved the most well-worn grooves, or deepest trails, in your brain.
 Thus, the pathway related to getting dressed in the morning at 50 years old is much deeper and worn than the pathway you had at 8 years old.

 Create New Habits

 Fortunately, as you practice traveling down new pathways, you naturally weaken old pathways.5 As you think similar thoughts and feel similar feelings, you either create new habits and beliefs or solidify old ones.
-Eventually, through repetition and feeling intensity, your new habits run on autopilot.6 For example, if you consciously focus on exercising four times a week by reviewing your goals daily, talking to others for support, visualizing your success, getting to bed early, and meeting with a fitness trainer weekly, you rewire your new habit of exercise.
+Eventually, through repetition and feeling intensity, your new behavior and new habits run on autopilot.6 For example, if you consciously focus in the present moment on exercising four times a week by reviewing your goals daily, talking to others for support, visualizing your success, getting to bed early, and meeting with a fitness trainer weekly, you rewire your new habit of physical exercise.
 However, if you don’t consciously direct your mind’s attention onto your exercise goal, you will find your strongest existing patterns of sleeping-in will run on autopilot.
 Existing and often undesired automatic habits drive your brain, body, and behavior.
-Nevertheless, over time and under the right conditions, you can change old habits and create the habit of lasting happiness.
+Nevertheless, over time and under the right conditions, tap into your brain’s ability to create new pathways, change old habits and experience lasting results.

 You might be asking, if my brain is changed as easily as overheating a plastic container in the microwave, why is it so hard to stick to a goal, new diet, fitness program or stop a habit of self sabotage?